jon-jacky/home/commonplace.md

   bestselling *Reflections on the Revolution in France*?
 You do not need to take sides to see what a tangled issue it soon becomes."

+- The Age of Revolution 1789 - 1848 by Eric Hobsbawm (1962), p.
+91-92,
+  268 (no link):

+  "It was now known that revolution in a single country could be a European phenomenon; that its doctrines could spread across frontiers, and, what was worse, its crusading armies could blow away the political systems of a  continent.
+It was now known that social revolution was possible; that nations existed as something independent of states, peoples as something independent of their rulers, and even that the poor existed as something independent of the ruling classes.
+The French Revolution ... was a universal event.
+No country was immune from it.
+  ... as the governments knew, and as the peoples themselves were soon to know also.
+A Greek bandit and patriot expressed their feelings
+  completely:

+  - 'According to my judgment', said Kolokotrones, 'the French Revolution and the doings of Napoleon opened the eyes of the world.
+The nations knew nothing before, and the people thought that kings were gods upon the earth and that they were bound to say that whatever they did was well done.
+Through the present change it is more difficult to rule the people.'

+  "By the later years of the Napoleonic wars new generations of young men began to grow up for whom the great liberating flame of the Revolution was visible across the years, the ashes of its excesses and corruptions having dropped out of sight ...
+And as Europe advanced year by year more deeply into the low featureless plains of reaction, censorship and mediocrity and the pestilential swamps of poverty, unhappiness and oppression, the image of the revolution became ever more luminous."

 - Backwards Into The Future by David Hawkes, review of *The Silence of Animals:
   On Progress and Other Modern Myths* by John Gray in *TLS*, Aug 30 2013, p.
 7 (no link):